natesworks/haccwiki/src/content/docs/guides/server/packets.md

 And that’s it!
 You successfully got the message structure.
 It wasn’t too difficult, was it?

-Oh, this won't work for OHD btw.
-Maybe I’ll add that too later.

 ## Credits
 A kind of Russian version of this guide can be found [here](https://github.com/SANS3R66/brawlstars-re/wiki/Reverse-engineering).